Debbie Kruger

 It was Ron E who taught me that I was an "active" radio listener as opposed to a "passive" radio listener.
 I used to call him regularly on the boogie phone, as he called it, and argue with him about what songs he should be playing, berating him when he made anything resembling a derogatory remark about one of my favourite bands (he dared to suggest that Heart was a one-hit wonder after "Magic Man" so I gave him an earful.
 No doubt "Barracuda" sorted him out!)

 Of all the jocks on 2SM, Ron E Sparx was the one who it seemed would stay forever.
 When he quit in July 1979 to take the position of program manager at 2UW, it was a tragedy of epic proportions.
 For me, anyway.
 Much later on he ended up at Sydney's Triple M and I started calling him during 1992 to have lengthy, and perhaps more adult, discussions about music and radio.
-His most recent long-playing gig was at 2DAY FM in Sydney where he was famously sacked in December 2001 for scrawling an angry message to smokers on the studio monitor... in indelible ink.
+Then he had a long gig at 2DAY FM, where he was famously sacked in December 2001 for scrawling an angry message to smokers on the studio monitor... in indelible ink.
 Go Ron E!!

 - Top -